Uptown Funk

 Director Cameron Duddy and Mars shot the song's music video depicting Ronson, Mars and The Hooligans singing, walking and dancing in a city street.
-As of January 2023, the official music video for "Uptown Funk" is the ninth most viewed YouTube video of all-time, having received over 4.7 billion views.
+As of March 2025, the official music video for "Uptown Funk" is the tenth most viewed YouTube video of all-time, having received over 5.6 billion views.
 "Uptown Funk" was performed on television shows such as Saturday Night Live, The Ellen DeGeneres Show and the Super Bowl 50 halftime show.
 It received several awards and nominations, winning British Single of the Year at the 2015 Brit Awards, International Work of the Year at the APRA Music Awards of 2016 and Record of the Year at the 2016 Grammy Awards.
-The television show soundtrack of Glee, and commercials for L'Oreal's Garnier line and Skippy peanut butter, have used the song.
+The television show soundtrack of Glee, and commercials for L'Oréal's Garnier line and Skippy peanut butter, have used the song.
 It has been parodied several times and became a worldwide phenomenon with a major impact on pop culture.